vannguyengd/gooddata-ui/website/versioned_docs/version-5.1.0/30_tips__sso.md

 * Cross-Origin Resource Sharing (CORS) is set up.
 The URL where your analytical application runs is whitelisted in the CORS settings.

     If CORS is not set up, contact [GoodData Support](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387) and request them to set up CORS and whitelist the URL where your analytical application runs in the CORS settings.
 Optionally, ask them to enable cross-origin redirects to sites allowed by your CORS settings.
-* All your users have a GoodData account and have access to your GoodData project.
+* All your users have a GoodData account and have access to your GoodData workspace.

-    If some users do not have a GoodData account or do not have access to the project, see [Grant users access to your project](#grant-users-access-to-your-project).
+    If some users do not have a GoodData account or do not have access to the workspace, see [Grant users access to your workspace](#grant-users-access-to-your-workspace).

 ## Implementing authentication
 Choose the use case depending on whether SSO is implemented on your site.